Disputing information held about you

-If you are not satisfied with the organisation's response, ask them for a Final Response Letter (if you haven’t received one), which confirms that they have investigated and that they are rejecting your complaint.
+If you are not satisfied with the organisation's response, ask them for a Final Response (if you haven’t received one), which confirms that they have investigated and that they are rejecting your complaint.
 A Final Response can be in the format of a letter or email.

-Share that letter with us and we will conduct an independent review on your behalf.
-You can contact us using our general enquiry form here.
-When you contact us make sure you include:
+Share the final response with us and we will conduct an independent review on your behalf.
+You can contact us using our complaints form here.
+When you contact us you will be asked include details of: